-Neill Blomkamp Wants To Crowdfund His Next Movie 'Firebase'
+Neill Blomkamp Cancels His Crowdfunded Movie 'Firebase'

-Neill Blomkamp Wants to Crowdfund His Next Movie ‘Firebase’
+Neill Blomkamp Cancels His Crowdfunded Movie ‘Firebase’ [Updated]

 After a stint making movies the traditional way, Chappie director Neill Blomkamp wants to turn to crowdfunding to make his next film, Firebase.
 Blomkamp isn’t interested in offering a lot of perks, or using money frivolously.
 He just wants to put all the money up on the screen, and use it to generate even more money for even more features.
+Unfortunately, the demand just wasn’t there, and Blomkamp has given up on the idea.

 Neill Blomkamp needs your help.
 After helming District 9, Elysium and, of course, Chappie, the filmmaker would like to take a non-traditional approach to filmmaking.
 Since 2017, Blomkamp’s Oats Studios has created short films distributed via YouTube and Steam, in order to “gauge the community for interest as to which of them are viable for expansion into feature films.”

-Note: Update: That was fast.
-After planning to crowdfund his new movie Firebase, director Neill Blomkamp has decided to nix the whole idea.
-Blomkamp took to Twitter to announce that the idea was dead after not raising enough funds.